codacy/docs/docs/repositories/files.md

 ![File detail](images/files-details.png)<!-- TODO TAROT-2708: update image -->

-Depending on the available analysis information for the file, Codacy displays one or more of the following tabs:<!-- TODO TAROT-2708: confirm which are always visible -->
+Depending on the available analysis information for the file, Codacy displays one or more of the following tabs:

 -   **Issues:** Shows the annotated source code on the left-hand side and the matching list of issues and issue distribution by severity on the right-hand side.
 Each listed issue includes the same information and options available on the [Quality Issues page](issues.md).